-Acer Swift 14 initial review
+Acer Swift 14 initial review: Slim, light and easy on the eye

 The Swift X 14, on the other hand, is aimed at performance junkies, and includes everything from the Go models alongside a dedicated GPU (up to Nvidia GeForce RTX 4050 GPU) and a larger fan to help keep it cool under added performance pressure.

-At 14.95mm thick and weighing 1.2kg, the Swift 14 is a great choice for design-conscious users who need portability on their side.
+At 14.95mm thick and weighing 1.2kg, the Swift 14 looks to be a great choice for design-conscious users who need portability on their side.
+However, we haven't had chance to delve into its performance as yet, so whether the Swift 14 will come as highly recommended as its Swift 5 predecessor will have to wait for our full review.

 Prices will start from $1,299 in the US and €1,699 in Europe - we are awaiting UK pricing and will update this piece with them as soon as we can.